Pre-College Advising • Pre-College Planning Guide

 - Prove that your child has sufficient funds to sustain themselves during their stay

 Summer programmes are an enriching experience that will broaden your child’s horizons.
 Some of our clients have said that it has helped them a lot by teaching them new things, while others have expressed that they have loved the experience.
-To know more about how you child can make the most of their summer, read our blog post here.
 For more information about summer programmes, get in touch with us.